Skip to content

 Frass at Baseboard (Active Satellite Signal)

 Fresh frass — coarse sawdust mixed with insect body parts — accumulating at a baseboard or window sill indicates active gallery excavation within the wall.
-This is a Tier 2 TREAT SOON indicator per the 3-tier urgency framework, and it moves the pricing tier from $110–$200 light to $250–$500 moderate carpenter ant.
+This is a Tier 2 TREAT SOON indicator per the 3-tier urgency framework, and it moves the pricing tier from a light general-ant treatment up to a moderate carpenter ant treatment.

 Sign 3